kapsitis/rbs-datastructures/kalvis-LU-DatZ3168/worksheets/ds-worksheet-w02-recursion/ds-worksheet-recursion.rst

 * Arrays, Lists, Sets, Dictionaries are used to store non-constant data.
 Each data structure supports a set of operations.
 A collection of operations is called an *interface* (for well-known data structures also ADT - *Abstract Data Type*).
-* Example data Structure: Static Array -- fixed width slots, fixed length of the array itself.
+* Example data structure: Static Array -- fixed width slots, fixed length of the array itself.
-  In pseudocode it could be written like this:
+  Its functions supported in pseudocode:

   * :math:`A = \text{\sc Array}(n)`: allocate static array of size :math:`n` in :math:`\Theta(n)` time
   * :math:`\text{\sc Array}.get(i)`: return word stored at array index :math:`i`` in :math:`\Theta(1)` time
   * :math:`\text{\sc Array}.set(i,x)`: write value :math:`x` to array index :math:`i` in :math:`\Theta(1)` time

-  In many programming languages it is common to write "get" and "set" commmands in array notation :math:`A[i]`.
+  In many languages it is common to write "get" and "set" commmands with array notation :math:`A[i]`.

+* Example data structure: List -- same as above, but no longer fixed length.
+  If it is implemented as a physical array, the operation times do not change.
+  But occasionally need to reallocate memory, if the number of elements exceeds the size of the current array.